fullscreennl/blackstripes-python-extensions/README.md

-#sketchy-python-extension
+#Blackstripes-python-extensions
 ###Your drawbot will like it!

 This is a python module written in c.
 It turns an png image into a svg line drawing.
 The output is very suitable for vsg capable drawbots.
+We use it every day on [blackstripes.nl](http://www.blackstripes.nl).

 ##How to use